 Creases:

 Bowling crease: Where the stumps are placed.
-Bowlers must stay behind this line to deliver a legal delivery.
+Thus, bowlers must stay behind this line to deliver a legal delivery.

 Popping crease: Positioned 4 feet (1.22 meters) in front of the bowling crease, it marks the safe zone for batsmen.

-Return crease: Marked perpendicular to the other creases, the return crease indicates where bowlers’ feet must stay to avoid delivering a “no-ball.”
+Return crease: Marked perpendicular to the other creases.
+The return crease also indicates where bowlers’ feet must stay to avoid delivering a “no-ball.”

 Other Notable Pitch Areas: Around the pitch, the grass is usually cut shorter than the outfield, which speeds up the ball’s movement.

-Cricket pitch lengths are measured in various units, from feet to meters and yards.
+Cricket pitch length is measured in various units, from feet to meters and yards.
 Here’s a quick reference:

 Dimensions of Cricket Pitch Length | Measurement of Cricket Pitch Length |